ZeMingoh233/LasMonjas/README.md

 -----------------------

 # Settings
-This mod adds a custom lobby which I won't spoil to you, it also adds two colors (Lavender and Turquoise) and three setting to the client option tab:
+This mod adds a custom lobby which I won't spoil to you, it also adds four colors (Lavender, Petrol, Mint and Olive) and three setting to the client option tab:
 - **Hide Room Code:** More like streamer mode, activating this option will hide the room code and replace it with "Las Monjas"
 - **Game Summary:** Activating this option will create a list containing which role and task progress had the players after the game ends.
 - **Activate Music:** Music pack containing 7 songs from Kevin MacLeod (1 for Lobby, 3 for Tasks and 3 for Meeting depending of how many players are alive)